binaryphile/sorta/README.md

     with underscores, so such names are not allowed in parameter lists.
     `passed` does not support such parameter names.

-    Returns and `eval`able statement to instantiate the given variables in a scope, usually as the first task in your function
+    Returns an `eval`able statement to instantiate the given variables in a scope, usually as the first task in your function.

     Named parameters are presumed to be scalars unless prefixed with the following qualifiers: